10/3/92 Blencathra via Sharp Edge

-We got back to Halfway Lochan a little before 7a.m, and stampeded down the path, running some of the way, to arrive at the Youth Hostel just before 8a.m.
-Thus, we could say we climbed Nevis in six hours.
+We got back down to Halfway Lochan a little before 7a.m, and stampeded down the path, running a lot of the way, to arrive at the Youth Hostel before 8a.m.
+In this way we were able to say that we had climbed Nevis and come back down in less than six hours.

 13-14/7/95 Hill walking by night – Snowdon Horseshoe in the dark